Skip to content

 You could almost say that brand-new festival director Vanja Kaludjercic has made a virtue of necessity.
 Because because of corona everything has to be different, the International Film Festival Rotterdam now stretches over a scant six months.
 And isn't that a great way to draw attention to the anniversary?
 On 1 February, the 50th edition kicks off with a week of online screenings.
 Featuring the main core programmes, including the Tiger Competition.
 In June, a wrap-up, hopefully also on location.
 In between then all sorts of special events.

 I give a few viewing tips in advance for that first week.
 Should I watch the opening film Riders of Justice also in that list?
-No need, it seems to me, as there's already plenty of attention for this stray Danish kickoff that pops in quite nicely.
+No need, it seems to me, as there's already plenty of attention on this stray Danish kickoff that pops in pretty badly.
 Anders Thomas Jensen, who has a solid reputation for absurdist stories, now presents a cross between revenge thriller and a gripping and emotionally quite serious grief drama.
 Due to a fatal train accident, professional soldier Markus (Mads Mikkelsen) loses his wife.
 Then he is approached by three men seriously struggling with themselves and life.
 It was not an accident but an attack, they claim.
 Whereupon an attempt to retaliate spirals out of control.

 The festival calls it a black comedy.
 It is indeed that at times, but as far as I'm concerned, that still sounds too light-hearted.
 At times, it is as if Jensen translates the fierce pain of loss almost literally into shocking violence.
 That is a strong and unexpected effect.
 Only I have doubts about the conclusion.
 As if Jensen couldn't find an appropriate twist there.